juliusoh/lfz-full-stack-lessons/exercises/react-events-and-state/README.md

 Updating state with events in React.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is the purpose of state in React?
+- How to you pass an event handler to a React element?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/react-events-and-state` directory in your terminal.